lvillasen/ESP32-CAM-CameraWebServer-RGB-LED/README.md

-## Taken from the ESP examples and expanded ro include an RGB LED
+## Taken from the ESP examples and expanded to include an RGB LED

 This sketch is a extension of the 'official' ESP32 Camera example sketch from Espressif: